sajithdilshan/blog/source/_posts/2015-11-15-networking-with-virtual-box.markdown

 {% img https://dl.dropboxusercontent.com/u/30358512/blog/network-5.png %}

 Assume the HTTP server in the virual machine runs on the port 9800 and you want to expose it via port 8082 in your host machine.
 Then add a new port forwarding rule as shown below.
-You can leave the Host IP as empty and the Guest IP should be the IP of the virtual machine.
+You can leave the Host IP and Guest IP to be empty and VirtualBox will correctly resolve those.
+Just specify the ports correctly.
 Now if you go to 'http://localhost:8082' in your host OS, you will be forwarded to the HTTP server in your virtual machine.

 {% img https://dl.dropboxusercontent.com/u/30358512/blog/network-6.png %}